skohub-io/skohub-editor/README.md

 ### Build and serve for production
 ```
-npm run serve
+PORT=9005 npm run serve
 ```
-The content of the new build will be available on [localhost:8081](http://localhost:8081)
+The content of the new build will be available on [localhost:9005](http://localhost:9005).
+Omitting `PORT` will start the server at port 8080.